This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Gift Ideas for Long-Term Groomers

-- Matching personalized gift cards with their favorite coffee shop
+- Small gift cards to their favorite café for a coffee break.

 What to Do if You Forget to Tip